Edited by Melissa Marr & Tim Pratt |

 Really liked this one!
 Twist on the tale of Sleeping Beauty but Snow White (not named as such, but description leads you to this conclusion) is the heroine of this story.
 Her kingdom becomes threatened by the sleeping curse, as it is spreading.
 She sets off with her loyal dwarfs.

-I really liked how unique Gaiman’s take on this old tale was.
-To incorporate another fairy tale character we all know and then add a different ending to this story really made it a great read!
+know and then add a different ending to this story really made it a great read!

 4. The Cold Corner by Tim Pratt

-Inspired by Henry James’s “The Jolly Corner
+Inspired by Henry James’s “The Jolly Corner”

 Rating: 4 stars

-Really bizarre story – think twilight zone (if you can remember what that was….perhaps the younger generatiodoesn't know.
-It was a TV show that showed alternate realities, science fiction ideas that had unexpected twists and sometimes horror aspects)
+zone (if you can remember what that was….perhaps the younger generation doesn't know.
+It was a TV show that showed alternate realities,

-Weird thing is, he keeps running into himself.
-Different versions of whom he could have been, how life could have went if he had made a different choice at certain crosswords in his life.
+went if he had made a different choice at certain crosswords in his life.

-Liked the science fiction aspect and how TJ reflects on himself and makes you wonder what your life could look like if you had taken a different path.
+how TJ reflects on himself and makes you wonder what your life could look like

 “I don’t know if we’re ghosts or projections from alternate dimensions Doesn't much matter to me.
 What we are is family…We started comparing notes, using each other to test things out.
 What would happen if I dated that girl, or bought that truck.” - Rags & Bones, 107